 Links to websites of groups that study or provide information about pelvic pain.

-The American Academy of Pain Management (AAPM) aims to advance the field of pain management using an integrative model of patient-centered care by providing evidence-based education for pain practitioners.
-Search AAPM's Member Directory to find a pain specialist.
+The American Academy of Pain Medicine (AAPM) aims to advance the field of pain management using an integrative model of patient-centered care by providing evidence-based education for pain practitioners.
+Visit https://painmed.org/patient-education-resources/ for additional information.

 The American Congress of Obstetricians and Gynecologists (ACOG) is an association of obstetricians, gynecologists, and other health professionals who provide health care to women.
 Search ACOG's Physician Directory to find a specialist.

 The Endometriosis Association aims to find a cure and prevention for endometriosis while providing education, support, and research to those affected.

 The International Pelvic Pain Society provides a forum for public and professional education related to pelvic pain.
 Search the Provider Referral Service to find a pelvic pain specialist.
 The society's booklets Chronic Pelvic Pain provide answers to common questions about pelvic pain.